-First it was the technology boom, where an online presence became essential for companies as the internet became the new phonebook, and slowly they sought to become more user friendly.
+First it was the technology boom, where an online presence became essential for companies.
+The internet became the new phonebook, and slowly businesses sought to become more user friendly.

-Then, we had a worldwide pandemic, and overnight the entire world was forced to go remote.
+The Covid-19 pandemic made the entire world remote overnight.
 Businesses conducted everything almost exclusively online and in the cloud.
-After the lockdown started in 2020, there were several companies that came out on top, because they were ahead in the game.
+After the lockdown started, some companies came out on top because they were ahead in the game.
 Now with the need to catch up, there’s a boom in demand for developers and other IT professionals.
 In order to remain competitive, many have started outsourcing their projects.

-There are many reasons why a company might want to outsource, and it is essential to figure out what the best type of outsourcing is for your company and project.
+With many outsourcing options, it is essential to figure out which type is best for your company and project.
 The two main types of outsourcing are offshore and onshore, with nearshoring gaining popularity.
 You should decide based on your project is and what will make it successful.

 Onshore: US-Based Teams

 - This type of outsourcing provides companies with ease in communication, as there are no language, cultural, or time zone barriers, and it is much less expensive to travel if needed when staying onshore.

 - The quality of work is higher and the time to complete a project generally is shorter, which is a huge advantage when dealing with costly projects.